jebo87/jebo87/README.md

 ### Hi there 👋
-I'm a Mobile Full-Stack dev based in Montreal looking for new challenges
+I'm a Full-Stack dev based in Montreal looking for new challenges

 What I like / enjoy:
 - React